Parallel-in-Time/pySDC/README.rst

 How to cite
 -----------

 If you use pySDC or parts of it in your work, great!
 Let us know if we can help you with this.
-Also, we would greatly appreciate a citation using [this paper](https://doi.org/10.1145/3310410).
+Also, we would greatly appreciate a citation using `this paper <https://doi.org/10.1145/3310410>`_.